-Reading assignment 1 - due: Wednesday, September 8:
+Reading assignment 2 - due Wednesday, September 7:

 - a.
-Read the preface and the notes for both student and instructor in the B/G (Beck Geoghegan) text. - b.
 Read very carefully B/G ch.3 on logic.
-It is extremely short and covers about all I'll teach you on the subject with the exception of truth tables (which you already have encountered when we proved that $A \triangle B$ is associative). - c.
+It is extremely short and covers about all I'll teach you on the subject with the exception of truth tables (which you already have encountered when we proved that $A \triangle B$ is associative). - b.
 Skim MF ch.4.1 4.4, just so you have an idea what's in there.
 Note that I have marked all of ch.4 as optional, but you will be tested on B/G ch.3!

-Reading assignment 2 - due Friday, September 10:
+Reading assignment 1 - due Friday, September 9: